 51. Opt for a diamond alternative for your engagement ring.

+In addition to a diamond alternative being conflict-free and more ethical, it is also more economical.
 Check out these 40 Best Engagement Rings on Etsy and 21 Alternative Wedding Bands for Men, along with 19 Most Beautiful Raw Stone Engagement Rings — Under $100.

 53. Skip square invitations.

 Square invitations are fun and different, but the postage costs more.
 Can you believe it?
 Save a little money here by using traditional wedding invitation sizes instead.

 54. Choose buttercream or frosting instead of fondant on your cake.

 Fondant costs more.
 Or, skip frosting altogether and choose a naked wedding cake.
 “Naked cakes” are essentially cakes without frosting.
 See 6 Jaw-Dropping Naked Wedding Cakes for inspiration.